 We may recommend your pet have a consult or echocardiogram with one of our board-certified cardiologists that visit our hospital regularly.
-Dr. Siemens and Dr. Russell have received extensive training, and became board-certified in diseases of the heart.
+Dr. Russell has received extensive training, and became board-certified in diseases of the heart.
 One of their common procedures is an ultrasound called an echocardiogram.
 Cardiologists give us three kinds of information: 1) what is causing the heart problem and what the prognosis is, 2) are any medications indicated, and if so, what dose, 3) is the patient okay for anesthesia?

 An ultrasound is a non-invasive procedure used to evaluate internal structures.
 Ultrasound applied to the heart is called an "echocardiogram".
 Echoes are safe and non-painful, and do not require anesthesia.

 In some patients, both ultrasound and X-rays are recommended for optimal evaluation of cardiac cases.
 An X-ray is better at evaluating the lungs, and shows the size, shape and position of the heart and chest contents.
 While an echocardiogram cannot be used to examine the lungs, it has the great advantage of allowing the veterinary cardiologist to see inside the heart.
 The cardiologist measures chamber sizes and wall thickness, evaluates the valves, and with the Doppler portion can watch how the blood flows.